STARS4ALL/tessdb-server/DATABASE.md

 #### Instrument Dimension

 This dimension holds the current list of instruments.
-The real key is an artificial key ìnstrument_id` linked to the Fact table.
+The real key is an artificial key `instrument_id` linked to the Fact table.
 The `mac_address` is the natural key.
 The `name` attribute is an alternative key.
 An instrument name can be changed as log as there is no other instrument with the same name.